 While your ERP system will act as the core of your business, there are cases where it makes sense to integrate with other third-party applications.
 In some cases a full upgrade to a new ERP system isn't necessarily required, as you could explore integrating on your current platform.
 However, many legacy ERP systems don’t provide a framework to easily integrate with other solutions, limiting your ability to adapt your solution as you grow.

 As you were reading, did you find yourself nodding your head?
 Even a little bit?
-Then it’s time for the next evolution in your business – a new, modern ERP solution.
+Then it might be time for the next evolution in your business – a new, modern ERP solution.
 Your next step is to evaluate your company's readiness for an ERP project.
 Grab our free checklist below to get started.